 What is BSPlink?

-BSPlink is essentially an electronic interface through which travel agents and airlines can access BSP services.
+BSPlink is an electronic interface that allows travel agents and airlines to access BSP services.
 This online platform allows you to

 - track invoice status and remittance dates,